mostafa-saeed/100-days-of-code/log.md

 - Added users' profile component (It's just an already created component but I added some code to reuse it when the user is logged in).
 - Separated authentication code so it can be testable.
 - Updated login & registration logic.

+### Day 51 15th Sep 20
+- Started working on UI using vuematerial.